CenterforDigSchol/journal-editor-manual/2-1-submitting-article.md

 - Return to your dashboard

 ##Dashboard
-And here is your submission in your Dashboard.
+Here is your submission in your Dashboard.
 You can see that it is currently in the *Submission* stage.

 ![My submissions](./images/2-1-16.png)